backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

 **_ASPECTS OF TRADING SYSTEM_**

 - **order trading periods**: opening auction, continuous trading, closing action
-- **order price types**: limit, market, open/close auction, immediate or cancel order, fill or kill, limit orders converted to market in auction
+- **order price types**: limit, market, open/close auction, immediate or cancel order, fill or kill, etc.
 - **order sides**: buy orders, sell orders, short sell orders, short sell restricted and short sell exempt orders
 - **tick size**: order price granularity for different price ranges
-- **daily price limits**: price range within which an order can execute in a day
+- **daily price limits**: price range within which an order can be executed in a day
 - **trading quantity units**: Stocks at an exchange are traded in quantities that are integral multiples of the pre-determined trading unit of each stock, also called as **round lots**
-- **special quotes**: Stocks when large volume of buy or sell orders is placed at close auction and end with special quote displayed

 **_ORDER EXECUTION METHODOLOGY_**